Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Not all AI implementations deliver results.
 The difference lies in how they are executed.

-Successful transformations in Southeast Asia share a few consistent patterns.
+Successful AI logistics transformations in Southeast Asia share a few consistent patterns:

 First, they start small.
-Instead of attempting a full-scale overhaul, organizations begin with focused deployments, validate impact, and then scale.
+Instead of attempting a full-scale overhaul, organizations begin with focused deployments—often a single geography or delivery channel—validate impact, and then scale systematically.

-Finally, they prioritize measurable outcomes.
-Cost reduction, delivery success, and customer experience improvements are tracked from the outset.
+Fourth, they prioritize measurable outcomes.
+Cost reduction, delivery success rates, fleet utilization, and customer experience improvements are tracked from the outset—not as aspirational targets, but as operational KPIs.

 The ROI Reality: Faster Than Expected